JBAujogue/Rubik-Tensor/README.md

 ## Setup

-This project uses `uv` as environment & dependency manager, and `python 3.12` as core interpreter.
+This project uses `uv 0.7.13` as environment & dependency manager, and `python 3.12` as core interpreter.
 Install the project with

 ```shell
 uv venv